-Policymakers Can Measurably Improves Outcomes for Families
+Policymakers Can Measurably Improve Outcomes for Families

-Policymakers can take steps now to move two-generation strategies forward and measurably improve outcomes for both children and the adults in their lives.
+Policymakers can take steps now to move two-generation (2Gen) strategies forward and measurably improve outcomes for both children and the adults in their lives.
 Unless they rise to this challenge, the next generation will be at further risk — for developmental delays, academic struggles, and, ultimately, the same challenges facing their parents for economic stability.
 Our long-term economic prosperity will also be at risk as children and parents struggle to achieve educational and economic success.
-Two-generation policies offer policymakers the chance to break the intergenerational cycle of poverty and replace it with opportunity.
+2Gen policies offer policymakers the chance to break the intergenerational cycle of poverty and replace it with opportunity.

 The reality is that many policies created in the War on Poverty era have yet to catch up with the diverse 21st century family or scientific advances that deepen our understanding of the ways that both children and adults learn.
 Recent findings in brain science underscore this fact: the development of children and parents is inextricably linked.
 Parents gain motivation to succeed from their children and vice versa; their efforts are mutually reinforcing.

 Early childhood education, postsecondary and employment pathways, economic assets, health and well-being, and social capital are the core components that create an intergenerational cycle of opportunity.
-Human services policies can cut across these components of the two-generation approach, particularly the two critical components of quality early education for children and workforce training and post-secondary education for parents.
+Human services policies can cut across these components of the 2Gen approach, particularly the two critical components of quality early education for children and workforce training and post-secondary education for parents.

 The Opportunity for Children and Families — A Focus on States and Communities